-(b) If, due to the hard market, ABC plc decide to let each territory arranges its own insurance programme there are likely to be a number of implications.
+(b) If, due to the hard market, ABC plc decide to let each territory arrange its own insurance programme there are likely to be a number of implications.

 The first is that there may well be issues with differences in covers (wider as well as narrower) and price across the countries.
 Covers can differ significantly between territories and ABC plc will need to ensure they understand what these differences are and how they will deal with them.
 This will involve a significant amount of time as it would be important to establish any gaps in cover so exposure can be measured and protected against.
-It may be simpler to let each territory buy local cover and have an over-arching difference in covers/difference in limits cover.
-This can also affect the risk mamagement of sites under a global program this is easier to coordinate however when authority is given to the subsidiary companies they will each take a different stance on risk management, not giving consistency and also meaning that ABC plc less overall insight.
+It may be simpler to let each territory buy local cover and have an over-arching difference in covers/difference in limits cover, however this could be at an increased price.
+This can also affect the risk management of sites under a global program.
+This is easier to coordinate however when authority is given to the subsidiary companies they each will take a different stance on risk management, not giving consistency and also meaning that ABC plc has less overall insight or ability to bring global risk management standards to the business.

-Secondly, the number of specialist markets each territory has opened to it might reduce or there may be some issues with certain covers e.g. earthquake and flood.
+Secondly, the number of specialist markets each territory has opened to it might reduce or there may be some issues with certain covers e.g. catastrophe cover such as earthquake and flood.
 Risks which were acceptable as part of a large group may now seem unacceptable as the risk feature is highlighted.
 This is also true if there is one region with significantly poorer claims history.
 It may be that some regions so particularly well from this arrangement whilst others struggle to find cover.
 Clearly, if the business wants to remain strong it needs to protect all aspects of its operations so any gaps may be considered as a significant risk to the company.

-You are the claims manager of CDE plc, an insurance broker.
+You are the claims manager of CDE plc, a UK insurance broker.
 You have been contacted by another insurance broker who states that one of their clients has recently informed them of an employer's liability claim that occurred several years ago when they were a client of your company.

 - (a) Explain, with justification, the potential circumstances in which CDE plc could be responsible for dealing with the claim.
-(14) - (b) Explain the records policy CDE plc should keep following any placement and the records CDE plc are required to keep and access in relation to employer's (6)liability cover.
+(14) - (b) Explain the records policy CDE plc should keep following any placement and the records CDE plc are required to keep and access in relation to employer's liability cover.

 (a) Employers' liability (EL) insurance covers the cost to employers of providing compensation to their employees for disease or injury arising from their employment.
-Disease claims, in particular, can arise many years after the disease was caused.
+Disease claims, in particular, can arise many years after the disease arose.
 The situation for someone whose disease may have been caused as long ago as 40 years (as is the case with asbestosis) is a complex one, as the individual will need to find their old employer and establish if any employers' liability insurance was in place.
 Both the employer and the old insurer may no longer exist.
 EL insurance is compulsory, but it only became so in 1972.
 CDE plc would therefore need to establish the period for when they were on cover.